 Mathematica Policy Research finds evidence that EL Education’s curriculum and professional development can transform teacher practice

-Download the full report or discover highlights from the report below.
+Download the brief or discover highlights below.

 The evaluation examined teaching practices that research suggests have the potential for high leverage in preparing students to meet rigorous state learning standards.
 Impact estimates showed positive effects of the Teacher Potential Project (TPP) on teachers’ Common Core State Standards (CCSS)-aligned instructional practices as well as on students’ critical thinking skills and engagement with texts.